 1) exhort and

 “Exhorting” means to encourage or appeal.
-Peter exhorted the believers throughout this epistle to live under “the true grace of God.”
+Peter encouraged the believers throughout this epistle to live under “the true grace of God” during adversity.

-“Testifying” means to bear witness.
-To give testimony is to provide the strongest assurance to them that the purpose of this letter was “the true grace of God.”
+“Testifying” denotes to bear witness.
+To give testimony is to provide the most vital assurance to his readers that the purpose of this letter was “the true grace of God.”

 that this is the true grace of God

 All of Peter’s exhorting and testifying in First Peter revolved around “the true grace of God.”
 Every command and every testimony must center on grace.
 The “true grace of God” is the operating principle of the entire epistle of First Peter.
-The child of God can withstand persecution if he or she stands in the grace of God (1:13; 4:10; 5:10).
+The child of God can withstand persecution if they stand in the grace of God (1 Pe 1:13; 4:10; 5:10).

 Ac 20:32, “So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified.”